gracelgilbert/hw03-environment-setpiece/README.md

 __0.04 * pow(computeWorley3D(p.x, p.y, p.z, 200.0, 200.0, 200.0), 0.3)__
 #### Teacup and Saucer
 - The teacup is a combination of SDF capped cones, SDF spheres, and SDF tori.
 The base of the cup consists of a capped cone with a wider base than top.
 Right above the cone is a sphere, which is flattened a little in the y direction.
 A box is subtracted from the sphere to cut it off at a certain height.
 The main cup shape is one capped cone subtracted from a slightly larger one, creating a conical shape that is slightly wider on the top, with an opening in the center.
 Subtracted from the cup shape is a large torus.
 This subtraction creates a curved shape of the cup.
 The radius of the torus ring is large to make the curve of the cup more subtle.
+In the future, I might like to add a handle to the teacup using a spiral function to create a shape somewhat like the handle in the reference painting.
 - The saucer is made of of SDF cones and tori.
 Base of the plate is a capped cone with a wider base than top.
 The plate itself is wider cone with a smaller cone subtracted from it, to give a hollow conical shape with a flat spherical base.
 A thin torus wraps around the edge of the plate and is smooth blended to the cones to give a rounded rim to the plate.
 #### Spoon
 The spoon consists of multiple SDFS blended together.
 The scoop part of the spoons is made of an SDF sphere that is elongated in the x direction and flattened in the y direction.
 A second sphere a little bit above the first is smooth subtracted from the first sphere to create the hollowed out shape.
 The second sphere is also translated a little bit forward in the x direction to make the tip of the scoop thinner than the back of the scoop.
 The handle of the spoon is made up of 3 SDF boxes.
 The boxes are scaled to be very thin and narrow, and they are placed and rotated to create a curved handle.
 The boxes overlap a little and are smooth unioned together, creating a little bump where they meet that looks like the metal was welded together.
 Finally, a flattened sphere is smooth unioned onto the end of the handle to creat the endcap of the spoon.